manishkhanchandani/classesrfeb/manish/course/revision/week1/torts/readme.txt

             Rule:
-            A land occupier owes a duty of ordinary care to invitees, which includes reasonably inspecting the land for dangerous conditions and reqpairing those dangerous conditions which a reasonable inspection would reveal.
+            A land occupier owes a duty of ordinary care to invitees, which includes reasonably inspecting the land for dangerous conditions and repairing those dangerous conditions which a reasonable inspection would reveal.

             Idea:
             Inspect and Correct